briandhkim/cli-leads-parser/README.md

 <ins>Consolidating the duplicates</ins>
 > The application should also provide a log of changes including some representation of the source record, the output record and the individual field changes (value from and value to) for each field.

-<i>based on</i> "...the individual field changes (value from and value to) for each field" <i>I thought the consolidation could be interpreted as one of the following:</i>
+<i>Based on</i> "...the individual field changes (value from and value to) for each field" <i>I thought the consolidation could be interpreted as one of the following:</i>

 1. The `leads` array does not remove the duplicated record but updates the individual field of the `lead` data <br/>
     example: <br/>